FactReview: Evidence-Grounded Peer Review with Execution-Based Claim Verification: Method

-FactReview assigns one of five labels to each major claim.
-A claim is Supported when external evidence, such as execution traces or retrieved literature, directly supports it.
-It is Supported by the paper when the manuscript presents a plausible internal argument but no external verification is available.
-It is Partially supported when only part of the claim survives decomposition by task, dataset, or condition.
+FactReview assesses each major claim by aligning it with manuscript, literature, reference integrity, and execution evidence.
+The system uses four labels, as shown in Figure~\ref{fig:overview}: Supported, Partially supported, In conflict, and Inconclusive.
+A claim is Supported when the evidence directly supports it at its stated scope.
+It is Partially supported when only part of a decomposed claim is supported, or when support holds for some tasks, datasets, or metrics but not others.
 It is In conflict when reliable evidence contradicts the claim.
-It is Inconclusive when the available evidence is insufficient.
+It is Inconclusive when evidence is insufficient, unavailable, or too weakly aligned to justify a stronger label.

-Finally, the system writes a concise review organized around the claims, comparisons, and limitations that matter most for decision making.
-The paired evidence report links every judgment back to the paper, nearby literature, or execution artifacts so that a human reviewer can inspect and revise the system's conclusion.
+The label records the assessment outcome, while provenance records which evidence source supports the judgment.
+Support may come from manuscript evidence, literature evidence, reference checks, execution evidence, or their combination, but provenance is not treated as an additional claim label.
+This separation keeps the label set simple while allowing readers to inspect whether a judgment came from the paper alone, nearby literature, reference verification, or reproduced outputs.

+Finally, FactReview writes a concise review and a linked evidence report.
+The report contains metadata, a technical positioning table, claim level assessments, supporting evidence, and any experimental or execution results.
+The teaser figure is generated from the same evidence records as a compact visual summary of the paper's positioning, main claim assessments, and key evidence.
+The review is not an accept or reject decision; it is a reviewer facing summary of which claims are well supported, which claims need narrowing, and which claims require more evidence.